mulcmu/kalico/docs/Config_Reference.md

 #pullback_speed:
 #   The speed in mm/s for the pullback move after probe trigger.
 Valid range is
 #   0.1 to 1.0 mm/s.
 The default is set to 1 micron (0.001mm) per sensor sample.
+#tap_classifier_module:
+#   Optional module for custom tap validation.
+When not specified, the default
+#   SimpleTapClassifier is used.
+Setting a custom classifier overrides the default
+#   validation logic.
 #z_offset:
 #speed:
 #samples: